 To effectively control mosquito larvae in your pool, it is important to understand their life cycle.
 All types of mosquitoes have a similar life cycle, consisting of four stages: egg, larva, pupa, and adult.

-Mosquitoes lay their eggs in standing water, such as in pools, ponds, or even in small containers like buckets or flower pots.
+Mosquitoes lay their eggs in standing water in pools, ponds, or small containers like buckets or flower pots.
 The eggs hatch into larvae, which are also known as wigglers.
 The larvae live in the water and feed on microorganisms and organic matter.

 After a few days, the larvae develop into pupae, also known as tumblers.
 During this stage, they do not feed and are relatively inactive.
 Finally, the adult mosquito emerges from the pupal case, ready to mate and lay eggs.